-

 With everything from dramatic history to spectacular landscapes, Scotland is bound to enchant you.
 It certainly did that to us!

-We want you to visit Scotland and have a great trip.
+We want you to visit Scotland and have as much fun as we did.
 We also want to help you make a good impression and avoid embarrassing yourself.
 So here are some interesting facts and things you should know before visiting Scotland for the first time.

 1. Scotland has its own distinct culture

-Scotland is not part of England, but a separate nation with its own heritage, history and culture.
-So when visiting Scotland, avoid making any generalizations that group the Scottish with the English.
+Scotland is not part of England, but a separate nation with its own heritage, history, and culture.
+So, while you’re visiting Scotland, avoid making any generalizations that group the Scottish with the English.
 Likewise, never call a Scottish person “English.”
 It’s insulting and shows your ignorance.

 Scotland united with England in 1707.
 Before then, Great Britain didn’t exist.

-ⓘ TIP: In 2014, Scotland held a referendum on whether it should secede from Great Britain and become an independent country again.
+ⓘ CULTURE TIP: Try to avoid discussing Scottish independence.
+In 2014, Scotland held a referendum on whether it should secede from Great Britain and become an independent country again.
 They voted to stay in the United Kingdom, but the result was close.
-This is a sensitive topic, and one that should be avoided at all costs.

 2. There’s a difference between Scotch and Scottish

-People from Scotland are Scots (noun) or Scottish (adjective) Use the word Scotch when you’re talking about things that are of Scottish origin, like Scotch tape and Scotch whisky.
+People from Scotland are Scots (noun) or Scottish (adjective).
+Use the word “Scotch” when you’re talking about things that are of Scottish origin, like Scotch tape, Scotch eggs, and Scotch whisky.

 3. The Scottish speak English, but you’ll have to get used to it